AI Slop in 2026: The State of the AI-Generated Web (a 100-page report)

 | Score range | Verdict | Action | |-------------|---------|--------| | 0-15 | Clean | Verify with the lookalike test, then ship. | | 16-30 | Mostly fine | Identify the 1-2 dimensions that scored highest, fix those. | | 31-50 | Borderline | Material risk.
 Plan a redesign of 2-3 dimensions over 1-2 weeks. | | 51-70 | Slop | You will be demoted in search and your conversion will suffer.
 Redesign now. | | 71-90 | Deep slop | Consider whether the site is salvageable or whether starting over is faster. | | 91-100 | Total slop | The site is a clone.
 Start over with a different brief. |

 Internal link.
-For more on rapid detection, see Detect AI-generated site in 30 seconds — 21 signs, which is the field guide that pairs with this report's diagnostic.
+For rapid detection, see detect an AI-generated site in 30 seconds: 21 signs, the field guide that pairs with this diagnostic.

 12. Antidotes (the practical part)